orbit/orbit-sample/README.md

 |---|---|---
 | POST | /load/play | ex. { "games": 5, "players": 4, "count": 800 }

 To help more easily test the endpoints, you can drive it through a REST request application like Insomnia or Postman.
-These are some collections to get you started:
+These are some collections to get you started.
 * Insomnia [collection](https://github.com/orbit/orbit-sample/blob/master/Orbit-Carnival.insomnia_collection.json)
 * Postman [collection](https://github.com/orbit/orbit-sample/blob/master/Orbit-Carnival.postman_collection.json)